brainboxdotcc/DPP/docpages/02_building_a_bot.md

 \image html create_application_add_bot.png

 On the resulting screen, you’ll note a page with information regarding your new bot.
 You can edit your bot name, description, and avatar here if you want to.

-\note If you wish to read the message content from messages, you need to enable the message content intent in the "Privileged Gateway Intents" section.
+If you wish to read the message content from messages, you need to enable the message content intent in the "Privileged Gateway Intents" section.

 \image html create_application_bot_overview.png